Bliksempie/fractured-world/chronicles/006-02-fragments-of-wisdom-eastern-europe-and-surrounds.md

 > "It was the Eastern mirror of Bogotá.
 The same ink.
 The same phrasing.
 The same lie."

-*If analyzed, reinforces the “pre-Bloom coordination theory” and links survivors across continents through shared disillusionment.*
+*If analyzed, reinforces the "pre-Bloom coordination theory" and links survivors across continents through shared disillusionment.*
 <!-- /fragment-meta -->

 <!-- fragment-meta